EnEmerson/does-guns-lift/README.md

 * 9,100 / 2 = 4,550

-Therefore, the average rep 'The Guns' should be on when I run past him is aproximately **4,550.** If the average of the set is greater than this threshold, the progam will display "'The Guns' lifts," if not, it will display "'The Guns' doesn't lift."
+Therefore, the average rep 'The Guns' should be on when I run past him is aproximately **4,550.** If the average of my test data set is greater than this threshold, the progam will display "'The Guns' lifts," if not, it will display "'The Guns' doesn't lift."

+#### Code snippet:

 ```C#
 if (avgLifts < liftThreshold) //result of lift or not to lift